 As provided in our bylaws, as amended, except as otherwise provided by law, or our Amended and Restated Articles of Incorporation, as amended, a majority of the shares entitled to vote on the matter and represented either in person (virtually for this year's annual meeting) or by proxy at the meeting in which a quorum is present shall be act of the stockholders.
 Therefore, for matters other than the (i) election of our directors, which requires a plurality vote subject to the majority voting policy in our Corporate Governance Guidelines, (ii) the approval of the non-executive stock option exchange program and (iii) the approval of the amendment to the 2019 Plan, the number of votes cast "for" a proposal must exceed the number of votes cast "against" that proposal.
 For all matters other than the election of our directors, if a stockholder votes to "abstain", it will have the same effect as a vote "against" that proposal.
 Because broker non-votes do not represent votes cast "for" or "against" a proposal, broker non-votes will have no effect on the proposal to elect directors, the say-on-pay proposal, or the Purchase Plan proposal, as each such proposal is determined by reference to the votes actually cast by the shares present or represented by proxy and entitled to vote.
-Because the proposal to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2021 is a "routine" proposal, broker non-votes will not occur with respect to these proposals.
-Therefore, if no vote is specified on the proxy and in the absence of directions to the contrary, the shares will be voted "FOR" the proposal to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2021.
+Because the proposal to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2021 is a "routine" proposal, broker non-votes will not occur with respect to these proposal to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2021 is a "routine" proposal, broker non-votes will be voted "FOR" the proposal to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2021.